Halvani/alphabetic/README.md

 # True
 ```
 The answer ```True``` could be interpreted as meaning that the string, which is written in Chinese, is **alphabetic**.
-From a linguistic point of view, however, this is incorrect, as [there is no alphabet](https://www.berlitz.com/blog/chinese-alphabet) in Chinese ([the Chinese writing system is logographic](https://en.wikipedia.org/wiki/Simplified_Chinese_characters)).
+From a linguistic point of view, however, this is incorrect, as [there is no alphabet](https://www.berlitz.com/blog/chinese-alphabet) in Chinese (the Chinese writing system is [logographic](https://en.wikipedia.org/wiki/Simplified_Chinese_characters)).
 On the other hand, the following string, which is written in the Devanagari script, is in fact [not an alphabet but an abugida](https://en.wikipedia.org/wiki/Devanagari):
 ```python
 print("अमित".isalpha())

 # False
 ```
-For this and other use cases (described [here](#Usage)), Alphabetic can be used.
+For this and other [use cases](#Usage) Alphabetic can be employed.

 ## Installation
 The easiest way to install Alphabetic is to use pip, where you can choose between PyPI and this repository: